tewarid/tewarid.github.io/_posts/2011/2011-05-17-a-7-inch-tablet-is-a-compelling-device.md

 tags: 7 inch ipad ipod
 comments: true
 ---
+# A 7 inch tablet is a compelling device

 It has been a while since I purchased an iPod Touch.
 That device has been a quiet success alongside the iPhone.
 I don't have any research to quote but I suspect it is also responsible for leading casual gamers away from Nintendo DS and the Sony PSP.